 Based on the discussions that have taken place at the EOTA Technical Board meetings the following was concluded:

 - If there are no relevant technical changes in the ETAG to EAD conversion, i.e. the EAD is the result of applying the Regulation criteria and updating the format without introducing relevant technical changes, the use of the ETA and declaration of performance issued by the manufacturer possibly won’t be questioned.

-- If there are relevant technical changes in the ETAG to EAD conversion, such as new characteristics or evaluation method changes, the manufacturer is advised to apply for an ETA update and to adapt its declaration of performances to the updated ETA.
-By doing so, the manufacturer will not have problems with national authorities or market surveillance organisations.
+- If there are relevant technical changes in the ETAG to EAD conversion, such as new characteristics or changes to assessment methods, the manufacturer is advised to apply for an ETA update and to adapt the declaration of performances accordingly.
+By doing so, the manufacturer can avoid possible problems with the national authorities, including market surveillance authorities.

 Technical Assessment Bodies, or TAB for short, are the bodies entitled to issue European Technical Assessments (ETAs) under the Construction Products Regulation (EU 305/2011).
 The Technical Assessment Bodies are designated by the Member States and have to meet strict criteria relating to their technical expertise and impartiality.
 The Member States may designate them for one or several product areas.

 Find a TAB for the product area you are interested in.

 Designated TABs are also listed on the NANDO website of the European Commission.